Popol-star/ExpAsyncCPP/README.md

 ### Single producer/consumer queue

-SingleShots are used to send only multiple messages between 2 threads (SPSC).
+SingleShots are used to send multiple messages between two threads (SPSC).
 A SingleShot contains a not copiable writer and a not copiable reader.\
-An element can be retrieved from the queue with popAsync.
+Elements can be retrieved from the queue with `popAsync`.
 An empty optional as a result means the writer has been deleted and the queue is empty.

 ```cpp